madeeha-balouch/AUBot/README.md

 You need to have OpenAI's API key for successful functioning of the project, along with the student handbook that can be accessed from the files section.

-For more information, visit the link provided below: https://python.langchain.com/docs/use_cases/question_answering/#quickstart
+For more information, visit the following link: https://python.langchain.com/docs/use_cases/question_answering/#quickstart